kuy/redux-tower/README.md

 ## Why?

 + react-router is just a component switcher.
+I don't want to depend on React component lifecycle.
 + react-router-redux doesn't help you to do something before showing a page component.
 + redux-saga is a library for async control flow.
-+ Okay, let's mix them!

-### redux-saga-router
+### About redux-saga-router

 [redux-saga-router](https://github.com/jfairbank/redux-saga-router) is a great library, which brings sagas to the chaotic router world and gives a way to do side effects when associated url is activated.